 For a BS declared to be capable of contiguous CA operation, set the BS to transmit according to NR-FR1-TM1.1 on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.7.4.

-For a BS declared to be capable of multi-carrier and/or CA operation (D.15-D.16) use the applicable test signal configuration and corresponding power setting specified in subclause 4.7.
+For a BS declared to be capable of multi-carrier and/or CA operation (D.15-D.16) use the applicable test signal configuration and corresponding power setting specified in subclauses 4.7 and 4.8.

 1) Connect the measurement device to the BS antenna connector or TAB connector as shown in annex D1.1 for BS type 1-C or D3.1 for BS type 1-H.